Top Fall Fun in the Twin Cities: A Family Guide

 Three girls standing by a corn maze with talk bubble that says "Top 10 Twin Cities Corn Mazes for Families"

 Because Minnesota is one of the most beautiful settings for fall fun, it seems natural that its folk is out celebrating the season each weekend.
-Our calendar of completely family-friendly fall festivals books up September & October.
-Some of our favorites include St. Paul Oktoberfest, and the Harvest Festival at Holz Farm (below).
+Our calendar of completely family-friendly fall festivals books up September & October with great food, live music and fall family fun.
+Some of our favorites include St. Paul Oktoberfest, Stillwater Harvest Fest, and the Harvest Festival at Holz Farm (below).
 Get ready for wagon rides, corn boxes, cider pressing, farm animals and all the rest.
 Find our full Fall Festival calendar with details and any admission information here.

 Bring it Home: Fall is the start of chili season.
 This is a perfect day to get a batch going in your crockpot before heading out to a festival.
 You’ll be happy to come home to a ready-to-go meal!
 P.S.
 Chili goes really well with apple dessert recipes.